dfelinto/blender-manual/manual/compositing/types/filter/filter_node.rst

    (in slightly different ways) based on vector calculus and set theory equations.

    :Soften: Slightly blurs the image.
-   :Sharpen: Increases the contrast, especially at edges.
+   :Box Sharpen: Increases the contrast, especially at edges.
+   :Diamond Sharpen: Less aggressive than box sharpen, reducing sharpening artifacts.
    :Laplace: Edge highlighting filter susceptible to highlighting visual noise.
    :Sobel: Creates a negative image that highlights edges.
    :Prewitt: Produces a similar results to Sobel.